The Best Wall Oven Reviews for 2020

 You may be a bit underwhelmed when you first look at the selection of Smeg wall ovens to choose from.
 Specifically, they only have 14 not including their microwaves.
-However, for what they do offer it is some of the most diverse collection you will find.
+However, for what they do offer it is some of the most diverse collections you will find.
 They include single ovens, double ovens, combination ovens, steam ovens, electric ovens, and even speed ovens.
 This is more of a range than many other brands that have 5x the quantity!
 We like that Smeg has tried to touch as long of a target audience as they can but we would like to see a few more products of each type.
 Potentially have some more variations in size and even color choices would be a welcome addition.

 One of Smeg’s biggest selling points is in their great looks.
-These are very progressive in design and really give off an almost future-like look.
+These are very progressive in design and give off an almost future-like look.
 They come in really attractive brushed metal as well as windows that have a lovely black or blue/gray mirror sheen.
 Also, instead of opting for busy and large displays that are loaded with gauges and buttons, Smeg has decided to instead keep things simple by keeping the face very flush and minimizing how many protruding buttons and knobs there are.
-Not having as intuitive of an interface as other brands might be a turn off to some but we really like it and find it to be refreshing on what can be a somewhat cluttered and mundane aesthetic wall oven market.
+Not having as intuitive of an interface as other brands might be a turn off to some but we like it and find it to be refreshing on what can be a somewhat cluttered and mundane aesthetic wall oven market.

 We don’t have any major qualms with the build quality of these products.
 They seem to last to typical wear and tear and we haven’t heard any significant issues associated with them.
-This is another case where keeping things simple pay off since there are less areas that things can go wrong at.
+This is another case where keeping things simple pay off since there are fewer areas that things can go wrong at.

 Asking prices are about average compared to the rest of the market.
 We are a bit torn on how we feel about this price point.
 From a performance and feature aspect, Smeg wall ovens are often lagging a bit behind other similarly-priced units in the industry.
 However, the looks and durability of these give off a vibe of a wall oven that costs twice as much if not more.
-So what it really boils down to is what is important for you in your next wall oven.
+So what it boils down to is what is important for you in your next wall oven.
 Depending on what that may be, these may be a bit too much or they might look like a great deal.